Tyrrrz/MiniRazor/Readme.md

 ### Compiling templates at runtime

-> Compiling at runtime requires MiniRazor.Compiler or MiniRazor
+> Compiling at runtime requires MiniRazor.Compiler

 If the previous approach doesn't fit your usage scenario, you can also compile templates at runtime.
 To do that, call `Razor.Compile(...)` with the template's source code: